TA-SWJD/Interactive_Text_Adventure/README.md

 **CampusQuest** is a text-based Python adventure game where you, a lone student, must explore a strange and magical version of the University of Toronto campus — navigating libraries, labs, gardens, clock towers, and even subway stations — in a desperate attempt to reach the Exam Centre.
 Along the way, you’ll collect strange items, encounter mysterious characters, solve puzzles, and uncover hidden locations.

-> This was my first full Python project built during my first year of university.
-It combines object-oriented design, file-based world loading, and a bit of narrative world-building.

 ---

 ## ✨ Features